nussl/nussl/_sources/getting_started/audio_signal_basics.rst.txt

 If we hadn’t set ``overwrite=True`` then ``to_mono()`` would just return a np array of mono-ed ``audio_data`` and not change the representation of ``signal1.audio_data``.
 You will see this pattern come up again.
-In certain places, ``AudioSignal``'s default behavior is to overwrite its internal data, and in other places the default is to **not** overwrite data.
+In certain places, :class:`AudioSignal`:'s default behavior is to overwrite its internal data, and in other places the default is to **not** overwrite data.
 See the reference pages for more info.

 Now, we can add the two signals as before:

 >>> signal3 = signal1 + signal2

 No exceptions this time!
-Great! ``signal3`` is now a new ``AudioSignal`` object.
+Great! ``signal3`` is now a new :class:`AudioSignal`: object.
 We can similarly subtract two signals.

 Let’s write this to a file: